Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 But i won’t take the easy route.
 Let’s go into the details…

-Firstly, Iran will never bomb or invade America or its supposed ally, Israel.
+Firstly, Iran will never bomb or invade America or our supposed ally, Israel.
 It’ll never happen.
 Just look at the last 100 years.
 Who has Iran invaded?
 Nobody.
 They responded to Iraq when American-backed Saddam’s Iraq attacked them.
 They’ve had some small internal skirmishes… That’s about it for the last 100 years!
 They fought the Russians and some other folks, depending how far back in history you want to go.
 But let’s stick with relatively modern conflicts.
 These are the official overt conflicts of the last 100 years from Iran.

 Now let’s talk about the covert stuff Iran is publicly known to be a part of… Specifically, Syria and Yemen.